Hill Museum & Manuscript Library

 The Hill Museum & Manuscript Library (HMML) is a nonprofit organization that photographs, catalogs, and provides free access to collections of manuscripts located in libraries around the world.

 HMML prioritizes manuscripts located in regions endangered by war, political instability, or other threats.
-Currently, HMML is digitizing manuscripts in Croatia, Egypt, Gaza, India, Iraq, Italy, Lebanon, Mali, Malta, Montenegro, Nepal, Pakistan, and Ukraine.
+HMML is currently photographing manuscripts in Bosnia and Herzegovina, Egypt, Gaza, Great Britain, India, Iraq, Italy, Lebanon, Mali, Malta, Mauritania, Montenegro, Pakistan, Slovenia, and Yemen.
 HMML's mission is to preserve and share the world's handwritten past to inspire a deeper understanding of our present and future.

-With approximately 400,000 manuscripts digitized or microfilmed in partnership with more than 800 libraries worldwide, HMML maintains the world's largest digital collection of ancient manuscripts.
-Additionally, HMML’s reference collection holds approximately 50,000 volumes on topics related to manuscripts, printed books, art, and liturgy.
-HMML’s Special Collections and Art & Photographs collection contain more than 11,000 rare books and 7,000 art objects.
-Once photographed and cataloged, the manuscripts and artwork are made available online in HMML Reading Room and Museum.
+As of 2025, HMML has preserved digital or microfilm images of approximately 486,000 manuscripts in partnership with more than 1,500 libraries worldwide.
+Additionally, HMML's reference collection holds approximately 50,000 volumes on topics related to manuscripts, printed books, art, and liturgy.
+HMML's Special Collections and Art & Photographs collection contain more than 11,000 rare books and 7,000 art objects.
+Once photographed and cataloged, the manuscripts and artwork are made freely available online in HMML Reading Room and Museum.

 History

-HMML was founded in 1965 on the campus of Saint John’s Abbey and University in Collegeville, Minnesota.
+HMML was founded in 1964 on the campus of Saint John's Abbey and University in Collegeville, Minnesota.
 The creation of HMML was a response to the global threat of the Cold War and the loss of manuscripts and books in European libraries during World War I and World War II.
 Preservation copies were made by microfilming each manuscript page then cataloging (library science) the photographic copies.

-The idea to establish HMML was launched by Saint John’s University president Father Colman Barry, and the organization was first led by Father Oliver Kapsner, a trained librarian and linguist.
+The idea to establish HMML was launched by Saint John's University president Father Colman Barry, OSB, and the organization was first led by Father Oliver Kapsner, OSB, a trained librarian and linguist.
 Both were monks at Saint John's Abbey, part of a Benedictine community with a long-standing tradition of copying manuscripts.

-HMML’s first preservation projects were at Benedictine monasteries in Austria, starting in 1965.
+HMML's first preservation projects were at Benedictine monasteries in Austria, starting in 1965.
 Over the course of seven years, HMML staff and local technicians created microfilm copies of more than 30,000 manuscripts.

-The 1970s saw HMML’s first projects in Africa and an expansion of HMML’s operations in Europe, the latter including projects in Germany, Spain, and Malta.
+The 1970s saw HMML's first projects in Africa and an expansion of HMML's operations in Europe, the latter including projects in Germany, Spain, and Malta.
 In 1973, The Malta Study Center was established at HMML to preserve and make accessible the handwritten culture of Malta and the Sovereign Military Order of Saint John of Jerusalem, of Rhodes, and of Malta (also known as the Order of Malta).
 The Center has since photographed and cataloged materials located in various repositories in Europe and the United States.

 In Ethiopia, HMML began its first project with Eastern Christian manuscripts and its first in Africa.
 The work in Ethiopia began 1974 continued throughout 1980s and into the early 1990s, with cameras operating as the country underwent political upheaval and civil war.
 More than 9,000 manuscripts were microfilmed, forming a collection known as the Ethiopian Manuscript Microfilm Library (EMML).
 Microfilm copies of these manuscripts were made widely available through extensive cataloging by Professor Getatchew Haile and his colleague, Dr. William Macomber.